AudranBert/VITKLIA/src/dataset/README_DATASET.md

   * You can also set the path to the orgin files and the path to the exported files (default : blank, so it searchs in the current folder)
   * You can change the number of utterances for dev or test
   * You can change the extension for each subdataset (for train, test and test dataset)

+## DatasetInfo

+This script gives you informations about a dataset: numbers of speakers, number of utterances, number mean of utterances per speaker...

+### How to use it

+Launch:

+    python datasetInfo.py fileName

+FileName is the path of the feats file of your dataset.